Aimeedeer/bigannouncement/doc/script.md

 B: We are going to polish the tiny code base such that it can be used as an example for beginner D-App developers.

-A: We are also going to be blogging about our experience building this project.
+A: We are also going to blog about our experience building this project.

 B: For more about The Big Announcement,